cs207group4/cs207-FinalProject/README.rst

 A for Arrhenius rates).
 For a given system, the user can then specify a temperature and a vector of species concentrations in order to return the reaction rates in the form of a NumPy array.
 Rate coefficients and reaction progress rates can also be retrieved.

+Further documentation is in 'docs/usermanual.pdf' within the source file.